cinout/ACME_BUY/README.md

 - [ ] where for the user to upload their images?
 - [ ] all the pages where a lot of items are displayed, we should provide search and filter functions
 - [ ] move FormInputProps and Entity to their gql file
-- [ ] Payment info for seller, customer
+- [ ] Payment info for user, customer
 - [ ] How to create Admin? and remeber that admin needs image by default
-- [ ] Seller and customer needs button to remove themselves from the website
+- [ ] User and customer needs button to remove themselves from the website
 - [ ] Support track list info adding
 - [ ] update signupMethod for Google/Facebook login